-Providing regular Ransomware Awareness Training and Simulation to the employees is the key.
+A pivotal strategy involves implementing routine Ransomware Awareness Training and Simulation for employees.
 It equips them with the knowledge and skills with a real-time ransomware simulation campaign and awareness training by measuring their performance and providing additional training if required.

 The main reason why Ransomware Awareness Training is important is because of the increasing ransomware attacks.
 The training will equip your employees with the knowledge they need to take action against the growing threat of ransomware attacks.
 It will educate your employees to be attentive, cyber vigilant, and be resistant.